MikeBidinger/WebScrap_Selenium/README.md

-# WebScrap_Selenium
-Web scraping using Selenium with Python
+# Web scraping using Selenium with Python
+Within this project various examples are applied to automatically scrap webpages:
+- A